-Llandegfedd Reservoir is more important for wintering wildfowl.
+Over the county line in Monmouthshire the Llandegfedd Reservoir is important for wintering wildfowl.
 There is sailing on part of the lake in the summer.
-Again, many good spots are too small, and too numerous to list.
+Many good spots are too small, and too numerous to list.

 Peterstone Wentlooge (ST270200); Uskmouth and Goldcliff (ST320820); Collister Pill (ST450850); Black Rock (ST510880) are known for passage waders, some sea-watching, etc. There are small numbers of breeding Redshank, lapwing and curlew on the Levels.
 Magor Marsh reserve, run by GWT (ST4286).
 Reedwarblers, etc, breeding Little Grebe.
 There is to be a new wetland site at Uskmouth to replace the Cardiff Bay.
 It is not yet clear exactly what habitats will be provided.